Back to blog

 Create and apply migrations:

-# Create migration npx prisma migrate dev --name init # Apply to production npx prisma migrate deploy
+1# Create migration 2npx prisma migrate dev --name init 3 4# Apply to production 5npx prisma migrate deploy

 Prisma Client Setup